Diagram of steps for recovering data from a corrupted hard drive, including diagnostic checks, repair methods, and data recovery tools.

 If files suddenly start disappearing or fail to open, showing error messages instead, it’s a strong indicator of corruption within the hard drive.
 Corruption can make the files unreadable or completely inaccessible.

-Sluggish Performance and Slow Access Times
+Sluggish Performance

 Strange Noises

-Unusual sounds emanating from the hard drive, such as clicking, grinding, or whirring noises, are red flags.
+Unusual sounds emanating from the drive, such as clicking, grinding, or whirring noises, are red flags.
 These sounds can indicate physical damage to the drive’s components, often leading to corruption.

 Frequent Error Messages